nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 This implementation guide has been updated to include a guidance page for accessing example messages.

 ## Beta 1.0.0 ##
-This Beta release includes implementation guidance to support the development of the following aspects of the Events Management Service:
+This Beta release includes implementation guidance to support the development of the following aspects of the National Events Management Service:

-- EMS Event Message Response
+- NEMS Event Message Response
 - National Failsafe Alert and Failsafe Nullify event messages
 - Patient Demographics Service Updates event messages